DecimalTurn/VBA-on-GitHub/README.md

 📖 https://github.com/DecimalTurn/VBA-on-GitHub/blob/main/gitattributes/CRLF%20everywhere/.gitattributes

 This template will make sure that Git doesn't touch your VBA code files.
-It won't perfom any line endings or text encoding conversion.
+It won't perform any line endings or text encoding conversions.

 ## Explanations

-If you need a refresher or you've never had to think about how line endings work, I'd suggest to have a look at the introduction of [this article](https://www.hanselman.com/blog/carriage-returns-and-line-feeds-will-ultimately-bite-you-some-git-tips) by Scott Hanselman.
+If you need a refresher or you've never had to think about how line endings work, I'd suggest having a look at the introduction of [this article](https://www.hanselman.com/blog/carriage-returns-and-line-feeds-will-ultimately-bite-you-some-git-tips) by Scott Hanselman.
 It will explain the origin of this CRLF vs LF issue.

 Now, you'll first notice the use of `* text=auto eol=lf` in the template.
 The first part (`* text=auto`) is to let Git decide automatically for all files (`*`) if the `text` attribute should be "set" (aka. true) or "unset" (aka. false).
 Having the `text` attribute set "enables end-of-line conversion: When a matching file is added to the index, the file's line endings are normalized to LF in the index." <sup>1</sup>.
 Usually, Git is pretty good at determining if a file is a text or binary file, but it's important to place the `* text=auto` line at the top, so that the lines that come after can override this behavior when we need it to<sup>2</sup>.

-The second part (`eol=lf`) is tells Git to perform line conversion to LF during on checkout.
+The second part (`eol=lf`) tells Git to perform line conversion to LF during on checkout.
 Since LF is usually recognized as the default now, this is a good practice.
 The remaining lines in the .gitattributes file are then there to deal with the exceptions to this rule.

 ### Does the use of `-text` affect how Git performs diffs?